Integrating Stripe and Salesforce using Chargent

 - Search for Gateways.

 - Edit the Stripe Gateway record.

 - Check the box that says Use Tokenization.

 You can then set the Credit Card Handling field to one of the following

 - Never Clear: Chargent will not remove any card data automatically.

 - Clear After Successful Charge: Chargent will clear the credit card number, expiration dates and card security code only after a successful charge is run.

 - Clear After All Transactions: The credit card number, expiration date and card security code will be erased after any approved transaction (Charge, Void, Refund)

-- Clear When Token Present: Only when a token is present in the token field, will the credit card number, expiration date and card security code be cleared.
+- Clear When Token Present: (Recommended) Only when a token is present in the token field, will the credit card number, expiration date and card security code be cleared.

 - When your first successful charge goes through, the Credit Card Number field in Salesforce will be deleted, and a token will be stored for future transactions in the Chargent Token field.
-(If you are using Chargent's Payment Console feature, the card number was never stored during the generation of the token).

 Sending Live Transactions from a Salesforce Sandbox